 How is it that technology has come to take us on this path which is changing the course of Life and Earth?
 What is this thing called technology?
-When we think of technology we often envision complex machines, computers, and communications devices.
+When we think of technology we often envision complex machines, computers, and communication devices.
 Really though technology is more of an idea than a thing, and much simpler than one might think.

-Take for example a chimp eating termites using the method of termite fishing.
+Take for example a chimp that is eating termites using the method of termite fishing.
 He places a stick in a termite hole and the termites climb on the stick.
 He pulls the stick out and eats them off the stick.

 In the case of the chimp I would suggest that the use of an available stick could be considered a very simple form of technology.
 Going further, the chimp could have used even more complex reasoning as humans do.
-For example, he may have climbed the tree looking for a perfect branch, broke it off to the perfect length, peeled it, then used it for his planned purpose.
+For example, he may have climbed the tree looking for a perfect branch, broke it off to the perfect length, peeled it, and then used it for his planned purpose.
 Regardless of his approach the chimp is manipulating matter and energy in his environment to fulfill the objective of improving his life condition.
 He is creating technology.

 What the chimp is doing to create technology is not so different than what humans do.
 For example, just as the chimp combines the elements in his environment around him, man does the same by combining potassium nitrate, charcoal powder, and sulfur powder to make gunpowder.
 Going further, an even more complex example of humans manipulating matter and energy to meet their needs would be in combining plutonium and processing uranium to create nuclear energy and nuclear weapons.

 The only difference between the chimp and man is that we use our intelligence to combine matter and energy in more complex ways hence man has a greater impact on the planet in both good and bad ways.
-What makes the complex technologies that humans create more dangerous is that, unlike the chimp, we often combine matter and energy in ways that are improbable in nature such as in the example mentioned above when creating nuclear energy.
-When in nature could one really expect plutonium and uranium to be processed randomly to create a nuclear device?
+What makes the complex technologies that humans create more dangerous is that, unlike the chimp, we often combine matter and energy in ways that are improbable in Nature such as in the example mentioned above when creating nuclear energy.
+When in Nature could one really expect plutonium and uranium to be processed randomly to create a nuclear device?

 When humans created the CERN particle accelerator in Switzerland they created a technology that might prove that the big bang theory caused the creation of the universe.
-The possible concern with such technology, though probably infinitely small, is that it does expose us to a rare combination of matter and energy that may never have occurred in nature in all the years that Earth has existed.
+The possible concern with such technology, though probably infinitely small, is that it does expose us to a rare combination of matter and energy that may never have occurred in Nature in all the years that Earth has existed.
 New technologies such as this may create side effects that we have never experienced before hence we should question them very carefully before we proceed with them.

-Another example of humans combining matter and energy in ways that would be improbable in nature is our ability to manipulate matter at a molecular level.
+Another example of humans combining matter and energy in ways that would be improbable in Nature is our ability to manipulate matter at a molecular level.
 This ability has enabled us to create viruses and change the structure of microorganisms.
 Even if humans explore such biotechnology with good intent, we are still exposed to biological risks that life may have never faced in all the time it has existed.
 Life may simply be unable to adapt to such unprecedented and improbable biological combinations.

 Learning to conceptualize and reason how to manipulate the environment, like the chimp breaking off the stick, has been a huge step in the evolution of organisms, especially man, toward creating more complex technologies.
 For example, consider a caveman who by using his ability to conceptualize and reason was able to tie a sharp piece of flint to a long stick to make a spear.
 Once again this is a simple technology based on the combination of objects in the environment.
 Clearly though it's impact on the environment is much more limited than a nuclear device.

-I can imagine in primitive times the spear must have given the caveman a tremendous advantage in survival.
+I can imagine that in primitive times the spear must have given the caveman a tremendous advantage in survival.
 It might have taken thousands of years for a species like the rhino to develop a horn for survival through natural selection but in only seconds the caveman with his ability to conceptualize and reason had created a technology the equivalent of a portable 5-foot tusk, the spear.
 This was the beginning of humankind going beyond just evolving through natural selection.
 With his new found ability to create technology he would now evolve at the speed of a gazelle while other animals would be left behind to evolve at a snail's pace through natural selection.

 You know the rest of the evolution theory.
 The caveman's intelligence evolves and he creates the bow and arrow, gunpowder, agriculture and irrigation, medicine, computers, and so on and so on.
 Modern man leaps forward leaving all his fellow creatures in the dust behind him to survive using their traditional means like the brute force and claws of a grizzly bear, the fleetness of a cheetah, or the strength and power of the lion.